bahrus/xtal-element/README.md

 This gives a consumer of the web component the power to get the behavior they need, instance by instance.

-Or they can extend the web component, and set beReflective to true in the constructor, if needed all the time.
+Or they can extend the web component, and set beReflective in the constructor, if needed all the time.

 </details>